christyfernandes/Crickapp/README.md

     OR

-    Make sure nothing is running on port 4200, because cricket app backend server is configured to run on **port 4200**
+    Make sure nothing is running on port 4200, because cricket app frontend server is configured to run on **port 4200**

     OR